Things to Do in Dublin

 Trinity College

-Another thing that impressed me here was seeing a quote from Emmeline Pankhurst, the leader of the “Suffragette” movement, whose film I had watched recently: “If we win this, the hardest of struggles… it will be much easier in the future for all the women in the world to win their own battles when the time comes.”
+I was also moved by a quote I saw here from Emmeline Pankhurst, the leader of the Suffragette movement: “If we win this, the hardest of struggles… it will be much easier in the future for all the women in the world to win their own battles when the time comes.”

 Grafton Street

-Our second stop, as always, was the famous shopping street; Grafton Street.
-This street, filled with stores and malls in its side streets.
-As you might guess, it’s quite crowded.
+Our next stop was the famous shopping hub, Grafton Street.
+This area is packed with stores and hidden malls in the side streets.
+As you might expect, it’s quite crowded but full of energy.

 St. Stephen’s Green